-- Free of charge last Tuesday of each month between October and June.
+- Free admission on the last Tuesday of every month between 1 October and 30 June.

 NOTE: These times are now the ones in use.
 Please ignore any others published earlier on this or any other website or in informative leaflets and triptychs.